Paying Your Property Taxes

 Property Tax Billing Schedule

 |1st Reminder Notice||Sept 2||Late July|

 |2nd Reminder Notice||Dec 31||Late October|

 Find out how much to pay from your property tax notice, or from your online property account.

+Notices are sent out 30 days prior to the due date.
 If you haven’t received your notice 10 days before the due date, contact Property & Payment Services at 604-591-4181 to request a duplicate bill.

 Property Tax Payment Options